 5-in-1 (DTaP/IPV/Hib).
 This single jab contains vaccines to protect against five separate diseases – diphtheria, tetanus, pertussis (whooping cough), polio and Haemophilus influenzae type b (Hib, a bacterial infection that can cause severe pneumonia or meningitis in young children).

-3-in-1 teenage booster (Td/IPV).
-Given as a single jab which contains vaccines against diphtheria, tetanus and polio.
+Around 13-18 years: 3-in-1 teenage booster (Td/IPV).
+Given as a single jab that contains vaccines against diphtheria, tetanus and polio.

 DTaP/IPV/Hib or 5-in-1 vaccine